MagmaGuy/GrayChat/ReadMe.md

 ## Downloading / Installing / Using it

 Click on the [releases](https://github.com/MagmaGuy/GrayChat/releases) and follow the instructions there.
 They are quite simple.

+# Known issues

+To Brave browser users: Brave does not like that tampermonkey script.
+You will have to temporarily disable the brave shield on Youtube.
+You do that by going to Youtube and clicking the lion/shield icon in the url bar at the top of your browser and toggling it.
+The script should then be able to connect to the Casterlabs Caffeinated app.